Governor ending New Jersey's school mask mandate

 TRENTON, N.J.
-(AP) — New Jersey's governor intends to lift the statewide COVID-19 mask requirement in schools early next month in a major step toward getting back to normal as the omicron surge drops off, his office said Monday.
+(AP) — New Jersey's governor announced plans Monday to lift the statewide COVID-19 mask requirement in schools a month from now because of the rapid easing of the omicron surge, calling the move “a huge step back to normalcy for our kids.”

-Democratic Gov. Phil Murphy was scheduled to announce that the mandate would end March 7.
-It was not immediately clear whether individual school districts could continue to require masks.

-The state's COVID-19 caseload is dropping after a spike around the holidays fueled by the omicron variant — a trend seen nationwide, too.
+Individual school districts will be free to continue requiring masks once the state mandate ends March 7, Democratic Gov. Phil Murphy said.

+"This is a huge step back to normalcy for our kids,” Murphy said.

+In a statement, the union’s leadership noted that trends show COVID-19 heading in the right direction, and added: “It is appropriate for Gov. Murphy to allow local districts to continue to require masking in communities where that is prudent based on local conditions.”

-New cases per day across the U.S. have plunged by more than a half-million since mid-January, when they hit a peak of more than 800,000.
+Nationwide, new COVID-19 cases per day have plunged by more than a half-million since mid-January, when they hit a peak of more than 800,000.
 Cases have been declining in 47 states in the past two weeks, according to data from Johns Hopkins University.

 Deaths are still running high at more than 2,400 per day on average, the most since last winter, reflecting a lag between when victims become infected and when they die.